xpdota/triggevent-site/index.md

 ![image](https://user-images.githubusercontent.com/14287379/158667132-b2d816a9-34c7-414a-9079-93dab4703760.png)

-For simple calls, you can also make triggers using easily readable conditions - no regular expressions required!
+For simple calls, you can also make [easy triggers](/pages/tutorials/Easy-Triggers.md) using easily readable conditions - no regular expressions required!
 Plus, since everything is parsed for you, you don't need to worry about log line changes or patches breaking your trigger.